ca2/.github/profile/README.md

 <!-- Installation -->
 ## Installation for Linux

 To be written...
-You can chat with me at https://twitch.tv/ca2software
+You can find me at https://twitch.tv/ca2software

 # Features
 <details>